Search & Command Palette

 The content search is very adaptive and flexible, you will learn how and what you can search and query.
 Just try what you have in mind. 🚀

 If you love working with your keyboard only the command palette is for you.
-You can open it with
+It's integrated in the content search.

-If you have other actions that you’d like to access from the command bar, just share them with us on our feedback board.
+If you have other actions that you’d like to access from the command palette, just share them with us on our feedback board.